snhwang/Unity-Watson-STT-Assistant-TTS/README.md

 ![STT_credentials](STT_credentials.png)

 Find the SpeechStreaming gameobject under the SpeechToText gameobject (arrow on the left).
-If you select it, you will see the IAM APIkey field in the Inspector on the right where you should past your Speech-to-text API key (arrow on the right and blocked out by the blue line).
+If you select it, you will see the IAM APIkey field in the Inspector on the right where you should paste your Speech-to-text API key (arrow on the right and blocked out by the blue line).

 ![Assistant_TTS_credentials](Assistant_TTS_credentials.png)

-Select the ChatbotToSpeech gameobject to see the fields for the Assistant API key, Assistant ID, and Text-to-speech API key.
+Select the ChatbotToSpeech gameobject to see the fields for the Assistant API key, Service URL, Version Date, Assistant ID, and Text-to-speech API key.
+These fields should be filled in with the credentials found as described above.
+The Dallas region is the default Service URL.
+Please note that the pic incorrectedly shows the Service URL empty.
 I don't remember where I found the version date as specified by 2019-05-28.
 It seems to work and it is what I have been using.
 The IBM cloud API documentation uses 2019-02-29, which also seems to work.
 I put in 2019-12-25, which also worked.
 Watson supposedly finds the most recent version at or before the specified date.
-It would be better to find the correct version date but I haven't motivated myself to do so yet since everything works.
+It would be better to find the correct version date but I haven't motivated myself to do so since everything works.